lsst/testdata_jointcal/README.md

-jointcal validation data
+jointcal test data
 ========================

-This repository contains data to validate the performance of the [jointcal](http://github.com/lsst/jointcal) product.
+This repository contains data to test the performance of the [jointcal](http://github.com/lsst/jointcal) product.

 Individual sets of testing data should be placed in their own directories, as butler-accessible repositories.
 They can then be loaded in testing code via the butler and the catalogs fed to jointcal.